carpentries-incubator/ml4bio-workshop/_episodes/05-random-forests.md

 In order to train the decision trees differently we need to provide slightly different data to each tree.
 To do this, we choose a **random** subset of the data to give to each tree.
 When training at each node in the tree we also **randomize** which features can be used to split the data.
+This method of creating random subsamples of data to make an __ensemble__ of classifiers which are then combined is called __bagging__.
 The final prediction is based on a vote or the average taken across all the decision trees in the forest.

+> ## Definitions
+>
+> Ensemble Method - A general method where multiple models are combined to form a single model.
+>
+> Bagging - An ensemble method where many training sets are generated from a single training set using random sampling with replacement.
+Models are then trained on each sampled training set and combined for a final prediction.
+It is short for **bootstrap aggregating**.
+{: .callout}

 ### Step 1 Select data